-The Law on Secured Transactions established the Secured Transactions Filing Office, under the auspices of the Ministry of Commerce ("MOC").
-Security interests may be registered (or deregistered) quickly and at a low cost.
+The Law on Secured Transactions established the Secured Transactions Filing Office, under the auspices of the MOC.
+Security interests may be registered (or de-registered) quickly and at a low cost.
 Records of past security filings may be found since the start of operations of the Secured Transactions Filing Office in early 2008.

-The Law on Secured Transactions cannot be used to take security over immovable property, and the Civil Code remains the primary governing legislation in respect thereof.
+The Law on Secured Transactions cannot be used to take security over immovable property, and the Civil Code remains the primary governing legislation in this respect.
 Under the Civil Code, lenders may take a hypothec (similar to a mortgage) over the land.
 Other forms of security are also possible (e.g. a pledge of land) but these are relatively uncommon in Cambodia.